agoessling/cmd_vivado/README.md

 ## Usage

-`make_vivado` works by running the Vivado IDE in Tcl mode as a server (`vivado_server.py`).
+`cmd_vivado` works by running the Vivado IDE in Tcl mode as a server (`vivado_server.py`).
 This is advantageous as Vivado takes several (~8 on my current machine) seconds to start up.
 The client (`vivado_client.py`) provides a simplified command line interface to the synthesize, place, route, and program